alanazinkin/SpotiSearch/README.md

 **Quick Start:**
 - Clone GitHub Repository
 - To run album search model,
-- To upload your personal music for retrieval, export your Spotify data using Exportify

 - To run song search model, create .env file with GEMINI_API_KEY=’your_api_key’
 - Run the command 'streamlit run app.py' in the terminal to launch song search app

+**To Use Your Own Music Dataset**
+- Export your Spotify data using Exportify
+For Song Search:
+- Add csv file

+For Album Search:

 **Video Links:**